LuisVilarBarbosa/TextCategorizer/README.md

 The first one is to use it natively.
 The other one is to use Docker.
 The first one is the recommended one because it is more stable and the following problems can occur using Docker:
-- Progress bars (that are generated using tqdm) are not shown.
+- Progress bars (that are generated using tqdm) are not shown immediately.
+They appear only after processing is complete.
-- When using the prediction server, CTRL+C (used to stop the service) which generates SIGINT is translated to SIGTERM, not being detected by Flask.
-(Flask is simply killed.)
 - The order of the output can be wrong because our output is sent using a logger, but the output of other packages is not.
-- The debug mode on the prediction server doesn't work because the listener of file changes doesn't detect correctly the location of the files.

 **Important:** The configuration file used for the training mode must not be changed if used for the prediction mode unless you know how the changes will be reflected in the execution of the program.